onomondo/nrf-softsim/README.md

 ```

 Run `./softsim next --key=~/myPrivateKey` (with path to your private key) and grab the output.
-By default it formats the profile to be accepted by any nrf91 series devices.
-The profile probably looks something like `01120...`.
+By default it formats the profile to be accepted by any nRF91 series devices.
+The profile will look similar to `01120...`.
 Replace the `CONFIG_SOFTSIM_STATIC_PROFILE` value with your SoftSIM profile.

 Build and flash the sample and the device will attach and send data right away.